-This development meets the current industry trend of moving to 'Green IT', and is important for virtualization as it helps eliminate the need for expensive, energy consuming equipment to stand effectively idle just to provide failover redundancy.
+This development meets the current industry trend of moving to 'Green IT', and is an important theme in the move to virtualisation as it helps eliminate the need for expensive, energy consuming equipment to stand effectively idle just to provide fail-over redundancy.
 In the virtualized network, failed hardware is simply removed from the available pool, while processing is seamlessly distributed across other units.

-The extension of this theme from Server/workstation hardware into LAN switching is embodied in the concept of the Virtualized Dual Backbone.
+The extension of this theme from the Server/workstation hardware into the LAN switching is embodied in the concept of the Virtualized Dual Backbone.
 Traditionally, high availability in LANs has been achieved by provisioning redundant switches and redundant links.
 This has resulted in expensive equipment sitting effectively unused for most of the time.
-Moreover, it has increased the complexity of network management more devices to manage, and control protocols (VRRP and Spanning Tree) to manage and troubleshoot.
+Moreover, it has increased the complexity of network management - more devices to manage, and control protocols (VRRP and Spanning Tree) to manage and troubleshoot.